-S-lon/c-lon may or may not have and identical color line and what is often not clear it is that both brands have different “weights” one is similar to a #18 Mastic and the others are like D or E Nymo
+SLon/CLon do not presently have identical color line and what is often not clear it is that both brands have different “weights” one is similar to a #18 Mastic and the others are like D or E Nymo

 S-Lon and C-Lon are primarily beading thread/cords.
-They will not have a fine a hand as either cotton, rayon or silk but are somewhat flexible.
+They will not have the same hand as either cotton, rayon or silk but are somewhat flexible.